choihun123/PEI/README.md

 4. Repeat this for all images.
 Then you are ready to continue with the TOY.

 ## Things to watch out for ##
+* K will default to 4 if no K is given in the command line.
+Downsample rate will default to 1.
 * If using the **save** and **load** functions, it is imperative that you feed the TOY with the same K and downsample rate when you load it as you did when you saved it.
-Also, it is **HIGHLY RECOMMENDED** to use **save** and **load** on separate runs.
-IE don't use them together.
-* The higher the downsample rate, the smaller and faster everything will be, at the cost of accuracy.
+* The higher the downsample rate, the smaller and faster everything will be, but at the cost of accuracy.
 * The mask files each represent one cluster of the image.
 Cluster 0 is denoted by 'a', Cluster 1 by 'b', etc.
 * At the stage where the user creates polygons, the user **MUST** save the files in the following formats:
  * Training data must be saved as "T[image name].shp".
 For example, "T06jun140.shp" is a valid name.